-Section 8 of the Radiation Protection Regulations [25] requires a licensee to use a licensed dosimetry service to measure and monitor the doses of radiation received by and committed to nuclear energy workers who have a reasonable probability of receiving an effective dose greater than 5 mSv in a one-year dosimetry period.
+Section 8 of the Radiation Protection Regulations [23] requires a licensee to use a licensed dosimetry service to measure and monitor the doses of radiation received by and committed to nuclear energy workers who have a reasonable probability of receiving an effective dose greater than 5 mSv in a one-year dosimetry period.

-The Bruce Power Dosimetry Service Licence (DSL) 13152-6-16.6 [43] references CNSC Technical Standard S-106 Rev 1 [35] and several CNSC dosimetry methodology documents.
+The Bruce Power Dosimetry Service Licence (DSL) 13152-6-16.61 [41] references CNSC Technical Standard S-106 Rev 1 [33] and several CNSC dosimetry methodology documents.
+Compliance with these requirements is reviewed by the CNSC as part of the DSL compliance process.
+Consequently the dosimetry requirements are not reviewed as part of this assessment.